pablomics-004/H_contortus_Transcriptomics/doc/Abstract_RNAgels_2.md

 ***General objective***

-* To assemble and analyze the transcriptome of *Haemonchus contortus* strains with different ivermectin susceptibility profiles, in order to identify differentially expressed genes and provide insight into the molecular basis of anthelmintic resistance.
+* To  analyze the transcriptome of *Haemonchus contortus* strains with different ivermectin susceptibility profiles, in order to identify differentially expressed genes and provide insight into the molecular basis of anthelmintic resistance.

 *Specific objectives*